Kurento Java Tutorial - RTP Receiver¶

 This web application consists of a simple RTP stream pipeline: an RtpEndpoint is configured in KMS to listen for one incoming video stream.
 This stream must be generated by an external program.
 Visual feedback is provided in this page, by connecting the RtpEndpoint to a WebRtcEndpoint in receive-only mode.

-The Java client application connects to all events emitted from KMS and prints log messages for each one, so this application is also a good reference to understand what are those events and their relationship with how KMS works.
+The Java Application Server connects to all events emitted from KMS and prints log messages for each one, so this application is also a good reference to understand what are those events and their relationship with how KMS works.
 Check Endpoint Events for more information about events that can be emitted by KMS.

 This application uses